-System-wide financial aid applications are available on the www.gs.edu website and are due to Student Services by June 1.
-Detailed financial aid information is also available from the Seminary website via the "Admissions" section.
+System-wide financial aid applications are available on the www.gs.edu website and are due to Student Services by May 1st.
+Detailed financial aid information is also available from the seminary website via the Admissions section.
 Most of these scholarships are for full-time students only.

-Student Spouse Tuition Discount: This discount is available for dually-enrolled married couples.
+Student Spouse Tuition discounts are available for dually-enrolled married couples.
 A tuition discount of 50% is provided to the spouse of a full-time student.
 This discount will be applied to the spouse with the lowest tuition charge.
 This covers tuition only; all other fees are to be paid by the student spouse.
 Discount applications must be completed and submitted each semester.
-Requisite application can be obtained from the PNWC administrative office or online through the Seminary website.